 Regular formative assessment will take place in the form of entries in the reading and writing notebooks, student/ teacher conferences, peer discussions and personal reflections.
-Summative assessments will also take place at regular intervals throughout the year, such as creative and narrative responses, persuasive texts, personal responses to texts, informative writing pieces, formal and informal spoken texts such as speeches, and formal essays.
-Students will be expected to draft and edit their work, making choices about audience, voice, purpose and other literary devices in order to achieve their goals.
+Summative assessments will also take place at regular intervals throughout the year, such as creative and narrative responses, persuasive texts, personal responses to texts, informative writing pieces, formal and informal spoken texts such as speeches, formal essays.
+You will be expected to draft and edit your work, making choices about audience, voice, purpose and other literary devices in order to achieve your goals.
 The formal presentation of some pieces will be expected, whereas others may be presented more informally in order to demonstrate development in thinking and understanding.